 If you come across a bottle of Croatian wine for the first time, you might have difficulties even reading the label.
 So here are some tips on what to look for!

-Every label has to display the wine’s quality level, and there are three of them: ‘stolno vino’ (table wine) usually stands for the lowest quality wine; ‘kvalitetno vino’ means quality wine, and ‘vrhunsko vino’ stands for top quality wine.
+Every label has to display the wine’s quality level, and there are three of them: ‘stolno vino’ (table wine), which usually stands for the lowest quality wine; ‘kvalitetno vino’ meaning quality wine; and ‘vrhunsko vino’, which stands for top quality wine.

 Did you like the story at Wine&More?
 Share it with your friends, like, comment and earn discounts with Your loyalty program!